-If you ask Griffin Geisler what topic he thinks he’ll spend the most time talking to clients about in 2017, one issue clearly rises to the top: health care.
+If you ask Griffin Geisler what topic he thinks he spends a lot of time talking to clients about, one issue clearly rises to the top: health care.

 Geisler isn’t a health care provider, nor does he work in the health insurance space.
 He’s a wealth strategist for RBC Wealth Management, who specializes in retirement income planning.

 As the complexity of the health care payments system increases and health care costs continue to rise, the issue of health care affordability has become a key financial concern, particularly for Geisler’s clients who are nearing retirement or already retired.